Maintenance of long grass, the surface of the path area and trees on the footpath are the responsibility of the owner/ occupier of the property.

 The Mount Isa City Council will provide, free of charge, three (3) small shrubs (native species under 6m in height) of the same variety, from the Council's Nursery, to householders for planting on footpaths.

-Residents with corner blocks, are entitled five (5) plants to be planted along both footpaths.
+Residents with corner blocks are entitled to five (5) plants to be planted along both footpaths.
 The planting and maintenance of these shrubs is the responsibility of the property owner and it is advised that the location of underground services be determined prior to digging.
 Shrubs are available from 1 March until 30 September every year.